faithinyous/docs-vite/docs/management/product_management.md

 ### Focus only on the product and forget the team

 If you don't have a good team, you will not be able to build a good product.
 You need to make sure that you have a good team.
 You need to make sure that you have a good process.
 You need to make sure that you have a good culture.

+### Only thinking about start but forget to prepare for landing

+Only start is not enough.
+You need to make sure that you have a good plan for landing.
+You need to make sure that you have a good plan for growth.
+You need to make sure that you have a good plan for maintenance.